This page contains information about kerbside recycling, including what can and cannot be recycled.

 - No: window glass, light bulbs, crystal, ceramics/pottery, drinking glasses, broken glass.

-- Yes: newspapers, magazines, junk mail, envelopes, flattened cardboard boxes, shoe boxes, cartons, old phone books - tie in a bundle or if more convenient place in plastic bag or cardboard box
+- Yes: newspapers, magazines, junk mail, envelopes, flattened cardboard boxes, shoe boxes, cartons, old phone books.

 - Yes: all plastics marked '1' or '2' (except containers of motor oil, please see below).
 Maximum size of 4 litres for all plastic containers.
 Plastic bottles need to be rinsed, squashed flat (if possible) with lids replaced.